IDAES/idaes-gtep/docs/source/modeling.rst

     During the calculation of the operating costs in this stage, we establish a connection with the commitment and dispatch stages.
-For this, we define a second Pyomo component `Block` specifically dedicated to the commitment stage.
-Figure 2 illustrates this interconnection and how these relationships propagate throughout the formulation.
+For this, we define a second Pyomo `Block` component for the commitment stage.
+Figure 2
+    illustrates this interconnection and how these relationships propagate throughout the formulation.